vmware/data-annotator-for-machine-learning/README.md

 			// This is required
 			production: false,
-			annotationService: 'http://localhost:3000', // Must.
+			annotationService: 'http://localhost:3000', // Required.
 Your API host.
-			serviceTitle: 'Data-annotation', // Must.
+			serviceTitle: 'Data-annotation', // Required.
-			provider: 'Data-annotation', // Must.
+			provider: 'Data-annotation', // Required.
-			USER_KEY: 'data-annotation-user', // Must.
+			USER_KEY: 'data-annotation-user', // Required.
 			redirectUri: '/home', // Must.

 			// This is optional
-			authUrl: '', // Option.
+			authUrl: '', // Optional.
 Allow to set the Vmware ESP auth api, or set empty to use the basic login provided.
-			tokenUrl: '', // Option.
+			tokenUrl: '', // Optional.
 Allow to set the Vmware ESP auth token api, or set empty to use the basic token provided.
-			logoutUrl: '', // Option.
+			logoutUrl: '', // Optional.
 Allow to set the Vmware ESP auth logout api, or set empty.
-			CLIENT_ID: '', // Option.
+			CLIENT_ID: '', // Optional.
 Allow to set the Vmware ESP CLIENT_ID, or set empty.
-			feedbackUrl: '', // Option.
+			feedbackUrl: '', // Optional.
 Allow to set the Vmware ESP feedback service, or set empty.
-			videoSrc: '', // Option.
+			videoSrc: '', // Optional.
 Allow to set the demo video which will show in home page, or set empty.
-			googleTrackId: '', // Option.
+			googleTrackId: '', // Optional.
 Allow to set google track ID or set empty.
-			enableSendEmail: true // Option.
+			enableSendEmail: true // Optional.
 Allow set true/false.
 		}
     ```

-- If you want to configure environment-specific such as production, then go to annotation-app/src/app/services/environment.service.ts.
-Please set you variables in different environment with the key **APP_CONFIG**.
+- If you want to configure specific environments for dev, staging, production, go to annotation-app/src/app/services/environment.service.ts to set variables in different environments with the key **APP_CONFIG**.
 Then you can read the value in this environment.service.ts.

 ------------
 #### annotation-service

-You need config some values in [annotation-service/config/app-os.js](./annotation-service/config/app-os.js) file before using. some optional configs you can skip if you don't want to use.
+You need to configure values in [annotation-service/config/app-os.js](./annotation-service/config/app-os.js) file before using. some optional configs you can skip if you don't want to use.

 ```javascript
 module.exports  = {